ey7/project1/readme.md

  ## Design Planning

 A planning document for the website can be found [here](planning.md) which details the planning of the UX and UI.
-I used [Figma](https://www.figma.com/file/baVcQW3gP3tkihBhWwWeizus/webDraftProject1?node-id=0%3A1) for the intial website design of the homepage.
+I used [Figma link to intial design](https://www.figma.com/file/baVcQW3gP3tkihBhWwWeizus/webDraftProject1?node-id=0%3A1) for the intial website design of the homepage.

   - The website advertises a retail shop, Victoire Market, that sells Afro-Caribbean products (food, hair and beauty).
   - The aim is for an attractive, simple, easy to use website that advertises the products available in distinct categories.